Skip to content

 MK-4 has a half-life of about one hour.
 It spikes and clears fast.
 The Japanese osteoporosis trials that showed real bone benefit from MK-4 used 45 mg daily — three orders of magnitude above the 45 mcg you’ll find on a typical label.
 At the microgram doses sold in most supplements, MK-4 is effectively a rounding error.

-MK-7 has a half-life of about 72 hours.
+MK-7 has a half-life of roughly three days — about 68 hours in pharmacokinetic studies.
 A single daily dose of 90–200 mcg keeps plasma levels stable around the clock, so MGP and osteocalcin stay carboxylated continuously rather than in a one-hour burst.
-A 2015 trial by Knapen and colleagues in Osteoporosis International gave postmenopausal women 180 mcg of MK-7 daily for three years and found significant improvement in vertebral bone mineral density and bone strength, alongside a measurable drop in undercarboxylated osteocalcin (ucOC) — the direct tissue-level marker that K2 is doing its job.
+A three-year randomized trial by Knapen and colleagues in Osteoporosis International gave postmenopausal women 180 mcg of MK-7 daily and found significant improvement in lumbar spine and femoral neck bone mineral density and bone strength, alongside a measurable drop in undercarboxylated osteocalcin (ucOC) — the direct tissue-level marker that K2 is doing its job.

 Source matters too.
 Natto-derived MK-7, produced by Bacillus subtilis var. natto fermentation, is the most bioavailable and the best-studied.
 When you read a label, confirm the MK-7 is natto-derived and comes in a softgel or oil-based capsule.
 K2 is fat-soluble — taken without dietary fat, much of it is simply wasted.